Experience the World Heritage Site

 Interception

-Interception puts your Morse code skills to the test.
-There are hidden transmitters in the training grounds, and with the help of a radio receiver you have to intercept the signals and decode them.
+Signal Intelligence puts your Morse code skills to the test.
+There are hidden transmitters in the training area, and with the help of a radio receiver, you need to intercept the signals and decode them.
 What is the secret message?

 Included in the entrance